Stockholm Sweden Temple

 At a Scandinavian Area General Conference held in August 1974, President Spencer W. Kimball asked, "Is there any reason why you shouldn't have a temple?
 Do you want a temple?
 Would you use it?
 You can have a temple!
 You can have a temple in each of your lands!
 But all of this is taken care of as we proselyte and bring converts into the Church."

 Swedish architect John Sjöström was selected to design the Stockholm Sweden Temple.
 He went to great lengths to harmonize the temple with local architecture.

 In preparation for the groundbreaking ceremony of the Stockholm Sweden Temple, a torch was used to cut through the ice so that the earth could be turned.
 It froze again overnight, and the ice had to be cleared a second time.

 Construction of the Stockholm Sweden Temple was unexpectedly delayed for over a year when the government asked the Church to suspend construction so that anything of value might be removed from ancient Viking graves discovered on site.

 "It's like being in heaven," commented a visitor to the open house of the Stockholm Sweden Temple.
-The response was positive from the 47,609 visitors who toured the building, resulting in the distribution of 2,200 Books of Mormon and 1,213 referral cards.
+The response was positive from the 47,609 visitors who toured the building, resulting in the distribution of 2,200 copies of the Book of Mormon and 1,213 referral cards.
 More than half of the referrals came from within boundaries of the ward where the temple is located.